agrc/gis.utah.gov/_posts/2020-05-18-greg-bunce-on-his-journey-toward-gis-and-how-hes-still-learning.md

 “I figured,” I said, looking at the large lettering of his son’s name on the door.

 We start our conversation casually, chatting about working from home and how to dive into our interview questions.
-I start simply by asking him his title at AGRC (“IT Analyst III” technically, but “Data Coordinator” on a more practical level) and what the job entails.
+I start simply by asking him his title at UGRC (“IT Analyst III” technically, but “Data Coordinator” on a more practical level) and what the job entails.
 He tells me about his work with the road centerlines dataset, which is linked to the geocoder and the network dataset, which is linked to NG911 information, and so on and so forth.
 There’s connection after connection.
 Even at this early point in the conversation, we’re hitting on an idea that I stumble upon in almost every GIS-related discussion I have: GIS is everywhere.
 It’s all connected, and everyone uses it.

 I wanted to know how Greg got into this interesting, expansive field.
 “What’s your story?
 How’d you get here?”
 I ask him.

 He tells me it all began with maps.
 “Through the exploration of maps I would say.”
 He’d take road trips when he was younger, and he’d use AAA maps and highlight the route with a highlighter and bring the accompanying book with all the attractions and rest stops.
 We talk about how the field of GIS is changing, how fewer and fewer people are using hard-copy maps like that these days, how the younger generation leans ever more heavily on GPS.
 Greg says that to combat this issue he always tries to keep a hard-copy map in the car when his family is on a trip so the kids can follow along and know where they are.
 He wants them to know, “We are here on this paper, and we’re going here.”

 I think reading maps is a valuable, albeit perhaps fading, skill for kids to learn these days, and it’s great that Greg seems to be passing on his love of learning to his family.
-As I find out, it’s Greg’s love of learning and discovery, a common trait among AGRC staff members, that brought him across the country from Upstate New York.
+As I find out, it’s Greg’s love of learning and discovery, a common trait among UGRC staff members, that brought him across the country from Upstate New York.

 “[At first] I was really into planning and the built environment, which brought me to architecture,” he says.
 “It was interesting,” but he knew it wasn’t his ideal field.
 As a pastime, he’d often go exploring at bookstores.
 He tells me his theory about bookstores: he says that if you’re not sure what to do in life, you should ask yourself, “Where do you find yourself in the bookstore on a casual Saturday afternoon?”
 This question, he’d later learn, would have a big impact on the direction of his life.